Across The US

 Efforts to change the narrative, inform policies that impact students, families, educators, and communities, and otherwise coordinate with partners to reinvent public education.

-Members of Nuestra Escuela, from Puerto Rico, on a Learning Tour to New York City
+Members of Nuestra Escuela, from Puerto Rico, on a Learning Visit to New York City

-IDEA organizes both open tours available to individuals and groups, and custom designed tours in which we work with potential participants to create a tour experience tailored specifically to their community as professional development, youth development, or alongside ongoing organizing and change efforts.
+IDEA organizes both open visits available to individuals and groups, and custom designed visits in which we work with potential participants to create a visit experience tailored specifically to their community as professional development, youth development, or alongside ongoing organizing and change efforts.

 - Showcase powerful learning by highlighting schools and programs outside of schools that demonstrate democratic education in action.

 - Provide inspiration and new ideas for educators, youth, policy-makers, parents, and community leaders.